azsk/DevOpsKit-docs/04-Continous-Assurance/Readme.md

 ##### 1.3 Diagnosing the health of Central Mode CA (single Automation account option)

-You could run the command below.
-It would diagnose the Continuous Assurance Automation account running under central subscription
+You can run the command below to enquire the health of CA setup in your subscription.
+Note that the '-CentralScanMode' flag is not requied for this command.

 ```PowerShell
 $SubscriptionId = '<subscriptionId>'